-- i) when the screen has been opened through no fault of the declaring side (and the other defender has not led face up) Law 54 applies. - ii) when the declaring side has opened the screen the lead is accepted.
-The presumed declarer becomes the actual declarer.
-Law 23 may apply. - iii) when two opening leads are faced by the defending side the incorrect lead is a major penalty card. - iv) for a card faced by the declaring side see Law 48. - d) When an alertable call is made see 1.2 above. - e) When a player takes more than a normal time to make his call, it is not an infraction if he draws attention to the break in tempo.
-His screen-mate, however, shall not do so. - f) If a player on the side of the screen receiving the tray considers there has been a break in tempo and consequently there may be unauthorised information he should, under Law 16B2, call the Director.
+- iv) for a card faced by the declaring side see Law 48. - d) When an alertable call is made see 29.3 above. - e) When a player takes more than a normal time to make his call, it is not an infraction if he draws attention to the break in tempo.
+His screenmate, however, shall not do so. - f) If a player on the side of the screen receiving the tray considers there has been a break in tempo and consequently there may be unauthorised information he should, under Law 16B2, call the Director.
 He may do so at any time before the opening lead is made and the screen opened. - g) Failure to do as (f) provides may persuade the Director it was the partner who drew attention to the break in tempo.
 If so he may well rule there was no perceived delay and thus no unauthorised information.
-A delay in passing the tray of up to 20 seconds is not normally regarded as significant.
-If the players have not been randomising the tempo of the auction as desired by section 1.1 paragraph 3, then a delay of less than 20 seconds may well be regarded as being significant.
+A delay in passing the tray of up to 20 seconds is not regarded as significant.